Jamie Hayter: Revolution Pro Wrestling (2015–2021)

-Hayter made her debut in professional wrestling on 25 May 2015, in a loss to Jinny Couture.
-At the end of June, Hayter debuted at Revolution Pro Wrestling in the RevPro Contenders 11 event defeating Zoe Lucas.
+In June 2015, Hayter debuted at Revolution Pro Wrestling in the RevPro Contenders 11 event defeating Zoe Lucas.
 In mid-2018, Hayter defeated Jinny to win the RevPro British Women's Championship for the first time in her career.
-On 28 July Hayter made her first successful defense of the British Women's Championship against Zoe Lucas.
-On 5 August Hayter made her second successful defense of title against Bobbi Tyler.
-On 18 November Hayter made her third successful defense of title against Kimber Lee.
+On 28 July, Hayter made her first successful defense of the British Women's Championship against Zoe Lucas.
+On 5 August, Hayter made her second successful defense of title against Bobbi Tyler.
+On 18 November, Hayter made her third successful defense of title against Kimber Lee.
 She lost the title to Zoe Lucas in her fourth defense on 2 December.
 She would regain the title on 7 February 2021, defeating Gisele Shaw.
 Revpro would vacated the title on 27 June 2021 when Hayter accepted an offer from WWE for a try-out the same date RevPro hosted a show.

 World Wonder Ring Stardom (2018–2020)

-On mid-2018, Hayter made her debut for the World Wonder Ring Stardom promotion by entering the 5STAR Grand Prix 2018, which she failed to win, ending with 5 points.
+In August 2018, Hayter made her Stardom debut by entering the 2018 5 Star Grand Prix.
+Hayter scored a total of five points, which was not enough to advance to the finals.
 In early 2019, Hayter joined the stable Oedo Tai run by Kagetsu.
-In January 2020, Hayter and Bea Priestley became the first foreign team to win the Goddess of Stardom Championship, and Hayter would seven days later capture her first world title, defeating Utami Hayashishita for the SWA Undisputed Women's World Championship.
+In January 2020, Hayter and Bea Priestley became the first foreign team to win the Goddesses of Stardom Championship, and Hayter would seven days later capture her first world title, defeating Utami Hayashishita for the SWA World Championship.
 However, she vacated the title in September 2020 since she was unable to work in Japan due to COVID-19 restrictions.